swirlai/swirl-search/docs/RAG-Guide.md

 {:toc}
 </details>

-# AI Retrieval Augmented Generation (RAG) Guide
+# Retrieval Augmented Generation (RAG) Configuration - Community Edition

-SWIRL supports Real Time [Retrieval Augmented Generation (RAG)](index.md#what-is-retrieval-augmented-generation-rag-does-swirl-support-it) out of the box, using existing search engines, databases and enterprise services.
+{: .warning }

-## Intended Audience
+This version applies to the Community Edition of SWIRL!

-This guide details how to configure and tune SWIRL (v.
-3.0 or newer) to perform RAG.
-It is intended for use by developers and/or system administrators with the ability to configure the system to connect to services like OpenAI's ChatGPT and Azure's OpenAI.
+SWIRL supports Real Time [Retrieval Augmented Generation (RAG)](index.md#what-is-retrieval-augmented-generation-rag-does-swirl-support-it) out of the box, using result snippets and/or the full text of fetched result pages.

 # Setting up RAG